arthurgregorio/shiro-ee/README.md

 ## Quick use guide:

 ShiroEE has a ready to use configuration, basically you need to tell wich type of authentication to use and wich path you want to protect with permissions or roles based authorization.

-Below you can see the basics to use the extension.
+This two process are described above.

+### Configure authentication:

+To configure the authentication process you need to create a class to tell ShiroEE wich realm they need to activate in your application.
+To do that, [see this sample class](https://github.com/arthurgregorio/library/blob/master/src/main/java/br/eti/arthurgregorio/library/infrastructure/shiro/SecurityRealmConfiguration.java).

+### Configure URL authorizations:

+To configure the URL authorization of you project you just need to implement the ```HttpSecurityConfiguration``` class and with the builder class (```HttpSecurityBuilder```) provided by the project configure wich path's you need to protect.
+A sample of this process [can be found here](https://github.com/arthurgregorio/library/blob/master/src/main/java/br/eti/arthurgregorio/library/infrastructure/shiro/PathSecurityConfiguration.java).

+### Project with ShiroEE:

+If you want a full project where ShiroEE is configured with authentication through LDAP and Database, you can check the Library project made by me to provide a full base architecture for JEE applications.

 ### ShiroEE properties: